alexhokl/notes/prometheus.md

 ### USE Method

-This focuses on resources.

-- Resource: all physical server functional components (CPUs, disks, buses, ...)
+This focuses on resources (all physical server functional components (CPUs, disks, buses, ...)).

 - Utilisation: the average time that the resource was busy servicing work
 - Saturation: the degree to which the resource has extra work which it cannot service, often queued